First Time User? Sign Up Now

 Biological/molecular tumor cell characteristics

-Genomic analyses (including RNA gene expression and DNA methylation profiles, as well as DNA sequencing to identify mutations) on both fresh-frozen and formalin-fixed, paraffin-embedded sections have identified molecular subtypes of medulloblastoma.[3,4,5,6,8,9,58,59,60,61,62,63,64,65] These subtypes include those characterized by WNT pathway activation and SHH pathway activation, as well as additional subgroups characterized by MYC or MYCN alterations and other genomic alterations.[3,4,5,6,8,9,58,59,60,61,62,63,64] Patients whose tumors show WNT pathway activation usually have an excellent prognosis, while patients with SHH pathway–activated tumors generally show an intermediate prognosis.
-Outcome for the remaining patients is less favorable than that for patients with WNT pathway activation.
-Mutations in medulloblastoma cases are observed in a subtype-specific manner, with CTNNB1 mutations observed in the WNT subtype and with PTCH1, SMO, and SUFU mutations observed in the SHH subtype.
-The prognostic significance of recurring mutations is closely aligned with that of the molecular subtype with which they are associated.[4,66] At recurrence, the subtype remains unchanged from the original molecular subtype at diagnosis.
+Genomic analyses (including RNA gene expression and DNA methylation profiles, as well as DNA sequencing to identify mutations) on both fresh-frozen and formalin-fixed, paraffin-embedded sections have identified molecular subtypes of medulloblastoma.[3,4,5,6,16,17,42,43,44,45,46,47,48,49] These subtypes include those characterized by WNT pathway activation and SHH pathway activation, as well as additional subgroups characterized by MYC or MYCN alterations and other genomic alterations.[3,4,5,6,16,17,42,43,44,45,46,47,48] Children with medulloblastoma whose tumors show WNT pathway activation usually have an excellent prognosis, while patients with SHH pathway–activated tumors have a prognosis that is influenced by the presence or absence of TP53 mutations (favorable vs. unfavorable prognosis, respectively).
+The outcome for the remaining patients is less favorable than that for patients with WNT pathway activation.
+Mutations in medulloblastoma are observed in a subtype-specific manner, with CTNNB1 mutations observed in the WNT subtype and with PTCH1, SMO, and SUFU mutations observed in the SHH subtype.
+The prognostic significance of recurring mutations is closely aligned with that of the molecular subtype with which they are associated.[4,51] At recurrence, the subtype remains unchanged from the original molecular subtype at diagnosis.

 For nonmedulloblastoma embryonal tumors, integrative genomic analysis has also identified molecular subtypes with different outcomes.
-(Refer to the Cellular and Molecular Classification of CNS Embryonal Tumors section of this summary for more detailed information.)
+(Refer to the Subtypes of nonmedulloblastoma embryonal tumors section of this summary for more detailed information.)

 Follow-up After Treatment